ItzNotABug/ghosler/README.md

 **Ghosler** enables easy sending of newsletter using your own email and SMTP credentials when you are just starting out & have a small to moderate user-base.

-It is helpful for bypassing the limitations of the hardcoded Mailgun setup and supports tracking email deliverability and opens, with the capability to use **multiple** email accounts.
+It is helpful for bypassing the limitations of the hardcoded Mailgun setup and supports many analytical features, along with the capability to use **multiple** email accounts.

 ##### Note: